TBD54566975/open-source-programs/CONTRIBUTING.md

 * Evangelize our work together in conferences, podcasts, and social media spaces.

 More specific issues, discussions, and other contributions are likely best raised in their respective project repositories.
-They follow simialr tooling and processes to those described here.
+They follow similar tooling and processes to those described here.
 This repo reflects how our components come together.

 ## Development Prerequisites